 All PEM interpreters are accredited.
 They are professionals with many years of experience in the field of interpreting.

 They practise the profession legally and can issue invoices.

-They are accepted into the Association by virtue of resolutions passed by the Board of Directors, as outlined in in Article 4 of PEM’s Articles of Association.
+They are accepted into the Association by virtue of resolutions passed by the PEM Board, as outlined in in Article 4 of PEM’s Articles of Association.

 PEM membership in international organisations